Chhatrapati Shivaji Maharaj – The King Who Changed Indian History

 The Death of Chhatrapati Shivaji Maharaj:

 In February 1680, Shivaji Maharaj returned to Raigad.
-In March 1680, the marriage of Rajaram, Shivaji’s second son, took place.
+In March 1680, the marriage of Rajaram, Shivaji’s second son, occurred.
 After that, he suddenly fell sick and died on April 3, 1680.
 The unexpected death of King Shivaji was a big blow to the Maratha Kingdom.
 According to the rumors, King Shivaji was murdered by his close relatives through poisoning.
-His body was cremated secretly on Raigad, and the news was not conveyed even to his eldest son, Sambhaji, who was in confinement on Panhala Fort.
-Sambhaji escaped from there and succeeded King Shivaji to become the next Chhatrapati.
+His body was cremated secretly on Raigad Fort, and the news was not conveyed even to his eldest son, Sambhaji, who was in confinement on Panhala Fort.
+Sambhaji escaped from there and succeeded King Shivaji as the next Chhatrapati.

 GREATNESS OF CHHATRAPATI SHIVAJI MAHARAJ:

-Though there have been many great kings in India, Shivaji had some great qualities, which make him stand above the rest.
+Though there have been many great kings in India, Shivaji had some great qualities that made him stand out from the rest.

-Shivaji was both founder and builder of the Maratha Kingdom.
+Shivaji was both the founder and the builder of the Maratha Kingdom.
 He carved a kingdom out of nothing.
-What he had initially was a very small jagir and a few men who were ready to die for him, which was nothing compared to the Sultanates of Delhi and Bijapur.
+He initially had a very small jagir and a few men ready to die for him, which was nothing compared to the Sultanates of Delhi and Bijapur.

 Apart from being a great warrior, he was a great administrator.
-He took many decisions to comfort farmers and common people.
-He had given strict orders to his officers to not take anything forcefully from common people.
-All the soldiers and officers were strictly warned of severe punishment if they harm women and/or children, either from Swarajya or those from enemy territory.
+He made many decisions to comfort farmers and ordinary people.
+He had given strict orders to his officers not to take anything forcefully from ordinary people.
+All the soldiers and officers were strictly warned of severe punishment if they harmed women and/or children, either from Swarajya or those from enemy territory.

 King Shivaji proclaimed himself as “Go-Brahman Pratipalak” (Protector of cow and Brahmins) and tried his best to do so.
 He paid a lot of attention to the navy, which other kings in India did not, and built a few sea forts and warships to protect the seashore.
 He and his son Sambhaji were considered incarnations of God at that time by the people of Maharashtra.

-Once Shivaji’s brother-in-law (wife’s brother) Bajaji Nimbalkar, had converted to Islam but wanted to return to Hinduism.
-At that time, it was nearly impossible to convert back to Hinduism because the Hindu society did not use to accept such persons and the priests were also opposing the idea.
+Once Shivaji’s brother-in-law (wife’s brother) Bajaji Nimbalkar converted to Islam but wanted to return to Hinduism.
+At that time, it was nearly impossible to convert back to Hinduism because the Hindu society did not usually accept such persons, and the priests also opposed the idea.
 But Shivaji insisted and made the priests find the ritual within Hindu Dharma to get reconverted.
-I am not sure but I think it was the first case of its kind.
+I am not sure, but I think it was the first case of its kind.
 In the same way, his commander-in-chief, Netaji Palkar, was taken back to Hinduism after some years.

-Hindu priests used to believe that there would not be any Hindu Kingdom after the fall of the Vijayanagar empire but Shivaji proved them wrong and established the Hindu Kingdom, which lasted till the 19th century.
+Hindu priests used to believe that there would not be any Hindu Kingdom after the fall of the Vijayanagar empire.
+Still, Shivaji proved them wrong and established the Hindu Kingdom, which lasted till the 19th century.

 Was Shivaji Maharaj a Vegetarian?

-There is no historic evidence that proves him to be a vegetarian or non-vegetarian.
+There is no historical evidence that proves him to be a vegetarian or non-vegetarian.
 Traditionally, Marathas eat non-veg food regularly.
-Also, it is hard to maintain a strict vegetarian diet for warriors when they are on missions.
-Even Bajirao I who was a Brahmin by birth had to eat non-veg food on missions.
+Also, it is hard to maintain a strict vegetarian diet for warriors on missions.
+Even Bajirao I, a Brahmin by birth, had to eat non-veg food on missions.
 Therefore, most probably he ate non-veg food.

 But he was a staunch devotee of Goddess Parvati and had propitiated her.
-Lots of his success was her grace.
-Therefore, we cannot deny that he might be a vegetarian also.
+Lots of his success was due to her grace.
+Therefore, we cannot deny that he might also be a vegetarian.

 Rajput Descent of Shivaji Maharaj: